 Most patients feel anxious and worried from time to time, especially when faced with stressful situations like taking an exam, speaking in public, playing competitive sport or going for a job interview.
 This sort of anxiety can make you feel alert and focused, helping you get things done faster or perform at your best.

 Patients with GAD, however, feel anxious and worried most of the time, not just in specific stressful situations, and these worries are intense, persistent and interfere with their normal lives.
 Their worries relate to several aspects of everyday life, including work, health, family and/or financial issues, rather than just one issue.
 Even minor things such as household chores or being late for an appointment can become the focus of anxiety, leading to uncontrollable worries and a feeling that something terrible will happen.

 Worrying for at least a month after having a panic attack that you will have another one.

 Worrying about the implications or consequences of a panic attack (such as thinking that the panic attack is a sign of an undiagnosed medical problem).
-For example, some people have repeated medical tests due to these worries and, despite reassurance, still, have fears of being unwell.
+For example, some patients have repeated medical tests due to these worries and, despite reassurance, still, have fears of being unwell.